We’re here to help

 ASTM-D1995 – Standard Test Methods for Multi-Modal Strength Testing of Adhesives

-The Floating Roller Peel Test.
-There are many types of peel fixtures for this type of peel test.
-The floating roller test is similar to the other tests described so far in this article are for a rigid or semi-rigid substrate and flexible material.
-The rollers are generally set at 90 or 115 degrees but we have options for adjustable angle fixtures.
-These rollers are set a small distance apart to allow the thin and flexible material to pass through them, this is attached to another grip attached to the tensile tester.
-This maintains the required test angle.
+The rollers are generally set at 90 or 115 degrees, but we have options for adjustable angle fixtures.
+These rollers are set a small distance apart to allow the thin and flexible material to pass through them.
+This is attached to another grip attached to the tensile tester, maintaining the required test angle.

 [gallery link="file" columns="2" size="medium" ids="96241,96242"]